lggomez/chi-prometheus/README.md

 # Fork Information !!!

-  This project was forked from 766b with the intention of adding pattern matching to the logger.
+  This project was forked from edjumacator/chi-prometheus that had been forked from 766b with the intention of adding pattern matching to the logger.
   [Original Project Here](https://github.com/766b/chi-prometheus).
+This fork adds the possibility to register chi middleware handler to non-default prometheus registerer.